toddknutson/software_tips/gnu_screen.md

 ## Introduction

 When connecting to remote systems using `ssh`, sometimes the connection can fail or you many need to shutdown your computer and reconnect later.
-Using GNU Screen will (1) allow your remote session to continue running even if you connection is broken, and (2) will allow you to reconnect to your "still running" terminal session later.
+Using GNU Screen will (1) allow your remote session to continue running even if your connection is broken, and (2) will allow you to reconnect to your "still running" terminal session later.

 This is how I do it.
 I am not a networking expert, so there might be better or more useful ways of accomplishing the same goal.

+NOTE: I am using some special flags in my `ssh` commands (e.g. `-Y -A -t -X -C`) or my `qsub` commands (e.g. `-X -v DISPLAY`) to allow for X11 forwarding (you may want or not need these flags?).

 ## Connect to UMN network via VPN